- Home - Hiking Trails - LA Mountain Hikes Hike Mt Baldy on the Bear Canyon Trail

 Google Maps trailhead:

 6778 Mt Baldy Rd, Mt Baldy, CA, 91759, USA The Mt Baldy Visitor's Center trailhead is about 1 hour east of downtown LA.
 The route up starts in Bear Canyon and then quickly goes uphill.
 After the first half of the hike, you are exposed and above the tree line.
 The last mile or so to Baldy is actually some of the easiest hiking.
 This hike is very steep.
 The hardest part is from mile 1 to mile 4, where the gradient is around a steady 18%.
 Unfortunately the steep slope makes the descent a little tricky too.
 I recommend using trekking poles on this hike.
-Interactive Map Hike Mt Baldy On Bear Canyon Trail Map Downloads View a Printable PDF Hike Map Download the Hike GPX File Gear for the Hike Mt Baldy On Bear Canyon Trail The best hydration daypack out there.
+Interactive Map Hike Mt Baldy On Bear Canyon Trail Map Downloads View a Printable PDF Hike Map Download the Hike GPX File Gear for the Hike Mt Baldy On Bear Canyon Trail Hey - it's a great time to get gear at REI (until May 29th) - they're having a big sale, with gear up to 30% off.
+And if you're an REI member, you can get 20% off one full-price item and 20% off one REI Garage item.
+Use coupon code: ANNV17 Click here to check out the REI sale page The best hydration daypack out there.
 The CamelBak Fourteener has been perfect on hikes of all distances (including Mt Whitney and Cactus to Clouds).
 It's light, has plenty of room for super-food snacks, extra layers, hiking gear, and comes with a 3 liter water bladder.
 I also like the raised sweat pads on the back that keep your back dry.
 It's the perfect blend of high-tech, durability, and simplicity.
 I've got hundreds of hours on it and still love it.
 CamelBak Fourteener Reviews My favorite hiking boot of all time.
 The La Sportiva Synthesis (for men and women) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor's Choice Award ( my review here).
 I've gone through a lot of boots and these are my favorite.
 They feel like comfortable sneakers with the protection of hiking boots.
 La Sportiva Hiking Boot Reviews Don't hike without this in your backpack.
 It's a GPS emergency beacon and can save your life ( more on that here).
 On the trail, you're often out of cell phone range, and even something as simple as a twisted ankle could become a life and death situation.
 This beacon works where cell phones don't and is the size of a fist.
 Just press a button and help is on the way.
 Your life is worth every penny.
-ACR GPS Beacon Reviews And don't forget to My complete list of hiking gear and survival kit contents is here, check it out! check out REI outlet for great gear at half price.
+ACR GPS Beacon Reviews Be prepared!
+And don't forget to My complete list of hiking gear and survival kit contents is here, check it out! check out REI outlet for great gear for a fraction of the full price.
 Hike Mt Baldy On Bear Canyon Trail Directions What to Expect A Note on Parking

 You should only park in the official ranger station lot (see below in directions).
 When I finished this hike, I ran into some upset hikers.
 They had arrived before dawn, when all the parking options and signs weren’t so obvious.
 They saw a sign at the start of Bear Canyon Road that said “Private Road – Hikers Welcome” and assumed that meant they could park at the trailhead.